 In my thirties, I moved to London.
 I started drinking too much coffee, arguably dressing better, and working for HomeAway (Expedia Group) as a Senior Italian Copywriter for the Italian Market.
 Being at the client's side was eye-opening.
 Until the first lockdown in 2020 decided I would have gone freelancing.

-In my almost 3 years as a contractor, I got the chance to work across all media, study SEO, and build and strengthen relationships with my clients, cultivating that empathy and deep connection I was searching for since I was a curious intern.
+In my 3 years as a contractor, I got the chance to work across all media, study SEO, and build and strengthen relationships with my clients, cultivating that empathy and deep connection I was searching for since I was a curious intern.
 Read more about me on my blog.